seldomdesign/instana-python-monitoring-tests/README.md

 # Testing IBM Instana’s Python FastAPI Monitoring Capabilities

-A look at **IBM Instana’s Python FastAPI monitoring features** — tracing, logs, and metrics—including the full process of creating, containerizing, publishing to Docker Hub, and testing Instana’s monitoring of a Python FastAPI demo app in a Kubernetes (K8s) cluster.
+A look at **IBM Instana’s Python FastAPI monitoring features** — tracing, logs, and metrics — including the full process of creating, containerizing, publishing to Docker Hub, and testing Instana’s monitoring of a Python FastAPI demo app in a Kubernetes (K8s) cluster.

 ## Context
 [IBM Instana](https://www.ibm.com/products/instana) is a **full-stack observability platform** that provides real-time monitoring and performance management for modern applications, including microservices and cloud-native environments.